-The best way to prepare for your Philosophy course is to start doing Philosophy.
+The best way to prepare for your philosophy course is to do some philosophy.

 If you live near Hatfield you are welcome to come to our free talks.
 In London, you could get involved with Philosophy For All.
 There are Philosophy clubs all over the country, but they can be tricky to track down.

 Philosophy can be hard to study without some guidance, so don't be put off if you find some of the reading complicated.
 If a passage seems too difficult, come back to it later.
 It is better to read just one book carefully than to try to read several books quickly.

 The first textbook you will need for Introduction to Philosophy (the main First Year module) is:

 - Reading Philosophy: Selected Texts with a Method for Beginners edited by Guttenplan, Hornsby and Janaway.
 Wiley Blackwell.
 2002.

 Read the introduction and any chapter that takes your fancy.